Seahawks coach Pete Carroll says offensive line ‘the most solid we have been in some time’

 Carroll said Ifedi “played a very solid game’’ against the Vikings.

-“I think he’s doing well he’s doing really well,’’ Carroll said.
+“I think he’s doing well, he’s doing really well,’’ Carroll said.
 “He’s really cleaned up his game.
 He’s playing hard.
 He’s got some technique things that he’s working on that show up that you can tell that he is.
 I think he is responding well (to the competition with Fant).’’

-Ifedi worked as the starting right tackle throughout Monday’s practice, the beginning of a short week that makes it unlikely the Seahawks will make any changes now.
-Seattle practices again Tuesday and will have a walk-through Wednesday before the preseason finale against the Raiders on Thursday — in which the starters will likely play only one or two series (which often depends on how long the first series is).
+Ifedi worked as the starting right tackle throughout practice Monday, the beginning of a short week that makes it unlikely the Seahawks will make any changes now.
+Seattle practices again Tuesday and will have a walk-through Wednesday before the exhibition finale against the Raiders on Thursday — in which the starters likely will play only one or two series (which often depends on how long the first series is).

 What’s more uncertain as cutdown day looms this Saturday is the makeup of the rest of the line beyond the starting five.